marcbperez/bash-shortcuts/README.md

 # bash-shortcuts

 Bash scripts to automate daily repetitive tasks.
+Includes shortcuts for Git, VNC, Docker and other miscelaneous actions.

 ## Installation

-Start by downloading the project and building the sources.
-The following commands will do the task on most Debian based Linux distributions.
+Start by downloading and building the project when necessary.
+The following commands will do the job on most Debian based Linux distributions.

 ```bash
 git clone https://github.com/marcbperez/bash-shortcuts